Dinuk-A/Dinuk-A/README.md

 🤖 **Always:** AI Automation Explorer
 → Creating intelligent workflows with LangGraph & N8N • Teaching systems to think and adapt

-**Translation:** I code like a developer, test like a perfectionist, and automate like I've seen the future.
-Spoiler: It's awesome. 🚀

 ---
-> *Code like a developer.
+> *I Code like a developer.
 Test like a perfectionist.
 Automate like the future is now.* 🚀
 ---

 ### 🎯 What I Do